 Customized recruitment pages

-Or share your test directly through your own test panel.
+Or share your test directly through your own user panel.
 Build recruitment pages that are customized for your target audience.
 This positively affects the conversion rate of test requests.
-Read more about building recruitment pages and creating your own test panel here.
+Read more about building recruitment pages and creating your own user panel here.

 That’s it.
 You will have actionable results in no time.